Davidk20/pacman-solutions/README.md

 Below are the instructions required to get the application running locally.
 Only the back-end is required for a minimum application which will run on the command line, while the front-end is optional to aesthetically render solutions.

+It should be noted that the applications can also be quickly run using Docker.
+Currently, the images are not hosted on a repository and so they must first be built, this can be done using the [Docker Deployment](#deployment) steps.

 ### Back-End (Solutions)

 There are two options for installation once the repository has been cloned, both options require an installation of Python >= 3.10 and the `venv` package to be installed.